kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     *   Create migration test pattern and utilities which support testing equivalence between hand-written validation and declarative validation (de-risks migration problems)
 *   Introduce featuregate: `DeclarativeValidation`
     *   Safety mechanism in case a mistake is made so that users can turn off Declarative Validation and get back to a healthy validation state.  (de-risks migration problems)
+*   Introduce featuregate: `DeclarativeValidationMismatchMetrics`
+    *   Runtime check which emits declarative-validation-mismatch metric allowing for tests and users to identify any mismatching validation logic between hand-written and declarative validations.
 *   Migration
     *   Migrate schema from one type of a core API group to prove the viability of the approach, in a single PR.
         *   PR will leverage `validation-gen` test framework to demonstrate 100% validation equivalence across hand-written and declarative validation for migrated field(s).